-- In the event of a storm, do not sit or stand beneath the elevating roof.
+- ▶ In the event of a thunderstorm, do not sit or stand beneath the elevating roof.
 The elevating roof does not provide protection against lightning during a thunderstorm.
-There is danger to life! - Never leave children under 6 years of age unattended in the elevating roof bed. - The maximum permitted elevating roof load is 200 kg.
+There is danger to life! - Never leave children under 6 years of age unattended in the elevating roof bed.